Recovery from Surgery or an Immobilizing Disability (Convalescence)

-- The evidence shows that the surgery or treatment was for a service-connected disability, and
+- The surgery required a recovery time of at least 1 month or reports show that the surgery or treatment was for a service-connected disability, and

-- The surgery resulted in severe postoperative residuals, such as
+- The surgery resulted in severe issues, such as:

-- or required use of a wheelchair or crutches, or
+- Being required to use a wheelchair or crutches

 - Health care

-Example A Veteran has a left knee condition that resulted in a 30% disability rating.
-Due to further deterioration of the knee, the VA physician recommended surgery to arrest the problem.
-Since the success of the surgery won’t be known for three months following the one week of hospitalization, VA granted the Veteran a temporary 100% disability rating for three months.
+Example: A Veteran had a left knee injury that resulted in a 30% disability rating.
+As the knee problem got worse, the Veteran’s VA doctor recommended surgery to stop further damage.
+Since the success of the surgery wouldn’t be known for 3 months after the Veteran’s 1-week stay in the hospital, we granted the Veteran a temporary 100% disability rating for 3 months.